-The identity of the author of the Book of Hebrews is one of the great mysteries of the New Testament, as no author is named in the book.
+The identity of the author of the Book of Hebrews is one of the great mysteries of the New Testament, as no author is named in the book, and there has been debate of the authorship since the early centuries of the church.
 The traditional view of Paul being the author is stated in the King James Version, where the book has the title, 'The Epistle of Paul the Apostle to the Hebrews'.
 A similar title is found in a few early manuscripts.

 There are a few clues from within the book itself.
 The author states that he had heard the gospel from the apostles who had heard Jesus (2:2-3).
 This means that he was not a first hand witness of Jesus, so he could not have been one of the twelve disciples.
 It also makes it unlikely that Paul was the author, as he made a strong claim to be have received the gospel directly from the resurrected Jesus (Gal 1:12), and not from any human source.
 The author was familiar with the situation his readers were facing, both in the present and in the past (6:10, 10:32, 12:4, 13:2), he had spent time with them and was hoping to see them again (13:19).
 He also knew Timothy well (13:23).